 The primary mission of the St. Louis Fed Research Division is to provide high-quality, timely advice to the Bank’s president about monetary policy and banking issues.
 Producing and communicating important economic research in areas such as macroeconomics, international economics, and regional economics are also crucial components of the Division’s responsibilities.

-Our primary focuses are shaping the debate on key economic issues through research and professional engagement and being a leader in provisioning economic data and information.
+We shape the debate on key economic issues through research and professional engagement and lead the way in providing economic data and information.

 The St. Louis Research Division is in the top 1% of all economics research departments worldwide (as ranked by RePEc).
 St. Louis Fed economists have recently published papers in academic journals such as the American Economic Review and Journal of Economic Theory.
 Economists also publish research in the St. Louis Fed's Review.
 The Division hosts weekly seminars and conferences where staff economists and visiting scholars present their research.
 The working paper series offers emerging research ideas to stimulate discussion.